pricesmith/ssof-automation/docs/journal.md

 - Back from walk.
 Less do this.
 - Refactoring http client, adding more in-line and readme documentation, setting up the db container and working with each api's schema.

+#### 05:28 PST

+- Using willpower to shift focus from reading/code to comprehensive documentation.